Ayms/bitcoin-transactions/README.md

 ## Planning

-If you intent to fork this module, maybe you should wait a little bit that everything is implemented, to come:
+If you intend to fork this module, maybe you should wait a little bit that everything is implemented, to come:

+### phase3 (begining of August 2019):
 - public keys discovery from private keys
 - segwit addresses derivation and related public keys discovery
 - BIP39, 44, 49, 84 and 141
 - missing word or last checksum word discovery
 - seed generation, discovery and recovery
 - signatures generation and verification (including segwit and bech32)

+### phase4 (end of August 2019):
 - browserification of everything into a secure standalone offline javascript application inside browsers

 ## Installation